5 BIG Career Change Mistakes

-If you've neglected your professional network or don't have one, you may want to make that your first priority before starting the job search.
+If you've neglected your professional network or don't have one, you may want to make that your first priority before starting your job search.

 If your professional network needs some work, try to reach out to colleagues to see if they're willing to introduce you to some professionals in their networks.
 In addition, you may want to look into attending some local networking events to meet new people.

 Online networking tools such as LinkedIn also give job seekers an opportunity to run their own proactive job searches.
-If you've identified some companies that you're interested in, you can use LinkedIn to connect with people at that company.
-You can also contact the recruiter for the company.
+If you've identified some companies that you're interested in, you can use LinkedIn to connect with people at those companies.
+You can also contact the recruiter for those companies.

 Your networking efforts should run concurrently with your job search.

-You basically have six seconds to get that recruiter's attention, so all the relevant skills that you possess for that job need to be on top of the resume.
+You basically have six seconds to get that recruiter's attention, so all the relevant skills that you possess for that job need to be at the top of your resume.